jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Yellow and green mixed
 *   **Intelligence:** Mortal-like

 Mechanids are humanoid constructs the Magellians used as servants and soldiers.
-The ancient Magellians knew how to animate this clockwork vessel with a sentient mortal and animal soul combined.
-This combination resulted in a sentient being with all of the intelligence the sentient mortal soul held in life, but without access to any memories of its past life.
-The memories are still present in the sentient mortal soul, but the presence of the animal soul obscures these memories.
+They are a kind of Mikton, inhabiting a clockwork vessel.

 #### Warpuppets